electricbookworks/ebw-training/must-have-tech-skills/text/0-4-intro.md

 1. [**Context**](01-context.html)

     The first section sets out some big, important features of the multi-format world that we need to know about.
+We'll talk about personas, user experiences, and accessibility.

 2. [**Connecting humans and machines**](02-connecting-humans-and-machines.html)